AviatrixSystems/terraform-provider-aviatrix/docs/data-sources/aviatrix_all_network_domains.md

 ---
-subcategory: "Multi-Cloud Transit"
+subcategory: "TGW Orchestrator"
 layout: "aviatrix"
 page_title: "Aviatrix: aviatrix_all_network_domain"
 description: |-
-  Get a list of all network domains and detail
+  Get a list of all Network Domains and detail
 ---

 # aviatrix_all_network_domains

-The **aviatrix_all_network_domains** data source provides details about all network domains created by the Aviatrix Controller.
+The **aviatrix_all_network_domains** data source provides details about all Network Domains created by the Aviatrix Controller.
+Available as of provider version 2.23+.

 ## Example Usage